Elaeis guineesis (palm) kernel oil

 What is it?

-Palm kernel oil is a highly stable saturated oil from the seed of the palm plant and is used as one of the primary ingredients in our antiperspirant stick.
+Elaeis guineesis (palm) kernel oil is a highly stable saturated oil from the seed of the palm plant.
+It is used in many personal care products because of the skin feel it provides.
+It is used as one of the primary ingredients in our antiperspirants and natural strength deodorants.

 What does it do?